5 Sights in Bellinzona, Switzerland (with Map and Images)

 2. Castello di Montebello

-Montebello Castle is located in Bellinzona.
-Its previous names were "Castello piccolo", "Castello nuovo" and "Castello di mezzo" from XIV to 1506, then Schwyz Castle until 1818 and finally Castello di San Martino.
-The medieval complex of which it is part, which includes Castelgrande, Sasso Corbaro and the walls that connect them, since 2000 is part of the UNESCO World Heritage Site.
-Today it houses the section of Archaeology and History of the origins of the city of the Civic Museum.
+The castle of Montebello is located in Bellinzona.
+Its previous names were "Little Castle", "New Castle" and "Middle Castle" from the fourteenth to 1506, then Schwyz Castle until 1818 and finally St. Martin's Castle.
+The medieval complex of which it is a part, which includes Castelgrande, Sasso Corbaro and the walls that connect them, has been part of the UNESCO World Heritage Site since 2000.
+Today it houses the Archaeology and History of the origins of the city section of the Civic Museum.

 Wikipedia: Castello di Montebello (Bellinzona) (IT), Website